56quarters/tunic/doc/source/usage.rst

     def deploy(version):
         # Ensure that the correct directory structure exists on
         # the remote server and attempt to set the permissions of
-        # it do something reasonable.
+        # it to something reasonable.
         setup = ProjectSetup(APP_BASE)
         setup.setup_directories()
         setup.set_permissions(DEPLOY_OWNER)